programminghistorian/ph-submissions/lessons/fetch-and-parse-data-with-openrefine.md

 We should always be asking questions about these aggregations and algorithms, thinking critically about the metrics they are capable of producing.
 This is not a new technical skill, but an application of the historian's traditional expertise, not unlike interrogating physical primary materials to unravel bias and read between the lines.
 Humanities scholars routinely synthesize and evaluate convoluted sources to reveal important narratives, and must carry that skill into digital realm.
-We can critically evaluate algorithms and API services, as well as create new ones more suited to our questions and methods.
+We can critically evaluate data sources, algorithms, and API services, as well as create new ones more suited to our questions and methods.

-With it's unique ability to interactively wrangle data from raw aggregation to analysis, Refine supports exploratory research and a wonderfully fluid and playful approach to data.
+With it's unique ability to interactively wrangle data from raw aggregation to analysis, Refine supports exploratory research and a wonderfully fluid and playful approach to tabular data.
 OpenRefine is a flexible, pragmatic tool that simplifies routine tasks and, when combined with domain knowledge, extends research capabilities.

 [^huynh]: David Huynh, "Google Refine", Computer-Assisted Reporting Conference 2011, [http://web.archive.org/web/20150528125345/http://davidhuynh.net/spaces/nicar2011/tutorial.pdf](http://web.archive.org/web/20150528125345/http://davidhuynh.net/spaces/nicar2011/tutorial.pdf).
+[^use]: As of July 2017, see [API Documentation](http://text-processing.com/docs/index.html).
 [^1]: Jacob Perkins, "Sentiment Analysis with Python NLTK Text Classification", [http://text-processing.com/demo/sentiment/](http://text-processing.com/demo/sentiment/).
 [^2]: Vivek Narayanan, Ishan Arora, and Arjun Bhatia, "Fast and accurate sentiment classification using an enhanced Naive Bayes model", 2013, [arXiv:1305.6143](https://arxiv.org/abs/1305.6143).